Subaru

 Height Adjustment Checks:

-• IMPORTANT: These height measurement checks MUST be made as a final check to confirm the ring nut is not cross-threaded.
+• CRITICAL: These height measurement checks MUST be made as a final check to confirm the ring nut is not cross-threaded.

 • Ascent: 8 +/- 2.5 mm (.937 +/- .098 in.) measured in 3 positions around the ring nut.
 The best tool for doing this measurement is a digital caliper as shown below.
 Measure from the top edge of the ring nut “teeth” to the top surface of the tank.